2023 Exploration: Full application guide

 - Literature references (maximum five pages if written in English; maximum six pages if written in French)

 Provide a list of literature references cited in the application.
-This section must adhere to the requirements for double-anonymous review.

 To view PDF documents, you will need Adobe Acrobat Reader (downloadable free of charge).
 If you have the latest version of Adobe Reader and still cannot view contents, download a copy of the PDF and open it in your Adobe software.